-Explore the Spring 2020 undergraduate courses offered by the Center for Integrated Design.
+Explore undergraduate courses offered by the Center for Integrated Design.

-Explore the Spring 2020 graduate courses offered by the Center for Integrated Design.
+Explore graduate courses offered by the Center for Integrated Design.

 The University of Texas at Austin brings Design Thinking into the core of the UT curricula on a comprehensive scale with the interdisciplinary Center for Integrated Design (CID).
 In collaboration with the Design, Engineering, Information, Business, Computer Science and Architecture programs, CID has created a multidisciplinary curriculum that offers ALL UT students the opportunity to study design methodology and apply it in creative and entrepreneurial scenarios.